Introducing NextGraph

 Surely great digital technology advances were made in the last 20 years, under the lead of huge multi-national corporations, that became the most valued global companies ever, and ushered in a new era of infinite digital services.

 But this had a cost.
-What we now call Surveillance capitalism, orchestrated by big companies like Google, Apple, Facebook, Amazon and Microsoft (GAFAM) is seriously endangering privacy, security, freedom, democracy, and even ecology.
+What we now call Surveillance capitalism, orchestrated by big companies like Google, Apple, Facebook, Amazon or Microsoft (Big Tech) is seriously endangering privacy, security, freedom, democracy, and even ecology.

 These companies that keep our digital lives captive of their datacenters, with proprietary formats and centralised architectures, constantly gather information about us, that they in turn sell to advertisers.
 This is their business model, and it forced the web to become and to remain highly centralised.